Chidubemkingsley/audit-portfolio/README.md

-#### My goal is to help you to protect your codebase against anypredictable incidental hacks and abuse.
+#### My goal is to help you protect your codebase against any predictable incidental hacks and abuse.

 #### For Private Audits Or Security Comsulting, Reach Out to Me On:

 - Telegram [@TZARblue](https://t.me/TZARblue)
 - Twitter [@KingsleyCaesar1](x.com/KinsgleyCaesar1)